 Tuesday – Yorkshire

 The restart on Tuesday was at 10:00.
-The first stage of the day was the second run of Donington, succeeded by a pair of fast-angular stages in Clipstone forest.
+The first stage of the day was the repeat of Donington, succeeded by a pair of fast-angular stages in Clipstone forest.
 However, most of the 157.4 km of the day’s stages were driven in Yorkshire.
 This included the longest stage of the rally, Dalby, which was 41 kilometres long.

 The next rest halt was reached at 23:30 in the Lake District city of Carlisle.
 However, it wasn’t to be a night halt, since the next leg started already three and a half hours later.